The Future Continuous Tense in the TOEIC®: When to Use It and When to Avoid It

 - Will they be using...?

-These phrases usually appear in Part 5 or in emails and memos in Part 7.
-Candidates who create a checklist of these clues will gain speed and accuracy on these questions.
+These phrases generally appear in Part 5 or in emails and memos in Part 7.
+Candidates who create a checklist of these clues gain speed and accuracy on these questions.

-TOEIC® designers love to make you hesitate between different forms of the future.
-How do you choose?
+TOEIC® designers like to make you hesitate between several forms of the future.
+How to choose?

-According to statistics from our candidates, many make mistakes when they have to choose between the Simple Future and the Future Continuous.
+According to our candidates' statistics, many make mistakes when choosing between the simple future and the future continuous.

-The rule is simple: if you can mentally add "in the middle of" or "at the moment of" in your native language, the Future Continuous applies.
+The rule is simple: if you can mentally add "in the process of" or "at the time of" in your native language, the future continuous applies.

 - "Tomorrow at noon, I _____ lunch with a client." → will be having